-Now that Braids 2012 is over and is just a wonderful memory, I think back to the time when I was first approached about teaching there and the first mentions of it that I heard back at Convergence 2010.
+Now that Braids 2012 is over and is just a wonderful memory, I think back to the time when I was first approached about attending and the first mentions of it that I heard back at Convergence 2010.
 It was most likely already being planned straight after the first ever international braiding conference in Japan in 2007 long before I ever discovered the existence of online weaving groups and the enthusiasm of their members for backstrap weaving.
 I am wondering when next I might make a trip to the UK and realize that I shall probably have to look ahead now to 2014 to plan that.

 Then it seemed ridiculously early when ANWG 2013 started calling last year for teaching proposals for their conference in Bellingham Washington next June and now here it is already looming near with the recent announcement of their line-up of teachers, workshops, one-day classes and seminars.